BillyHaggar/OpenGL_Lighting-Shaders/README.md

   ## How the Code Runs (What does what)
   #### Start of program flow
   Everything in the software starts from main, all includes at the top are related to packages and custom classes (header files) needed in order to run this software.
 The Packages manually installed are ImGui and the others through NuGet are, GLM, NupenGL and GLFW.

   Classes along with their headers were created on a Object Oriented basis, so shaders, Meshes(objects), Loaders, Materials and Cameras all have their own constructors in order to be able to create a standard for each item.
-This way code can be contained as well as variables like VAO's, VBOS and such in the case of an object as each object requires its own set to render them.
+This way code can be contained as well as variables like VAO's, VBOS and such in the case of an object, as each object requires its own set of variablesto render.
 Much of this code was reused for the previous project.
 This also meant Main.Cpp didn’t end up too complex to understand as many of the classes code would be repeated many times or be a large section to implement into one file.

   On program run, once all variables needed are initialised, main is called and the set up of the window and GLFW and GLEW is initialised along with all object file paths that will be needed.
 Shaders and objects are created and loaded into memory ready to be used when rendering the scene.
 Then initial shader uniforms are set for the objects.

   Bloom and shadows are initialised by creating the necessary frame buffers, textures, depth maps and render buffer objects.
 These framebuffers and their textures are set to the correct shader uniforms ready to render the overlays and set the depth map needed for the shadows.

   This is where the main render loop starts, think of this as each frame of the software.
-ImGUI window frame is created just before a check for input is made, these input checks work alongside call back functions for checking mouse and keyboard input. then the first render of objects is run using the shadow shaders, this is used to then calculate the depth map for the shadows.
+ImGUI window frame is created just before a check for input is made, these input checks work alongside call back functions for checking mouse and keyboard input.
+Then the first render of objects is run using the shadow shaders, this is used to then calculate the depth map for the shadows.
 After a second pass of the render is run but this time using the shadow depth map in order to calculate where the shadows will be using the object shaders.

   After the Post FX frame buffer is bound ready for the bloom, a depth map is used to calculate the bright areas and then this is blurred in a horizontal and vertical direction and rendered to the screen as an overlay.
 After Bloom is rendered to the scene is rebound via the framebuffer and rendered using the post fx screen shaders.